 In the business correspondence course, social presence is stimulated as discussed with regard to Salmon’s first two stages.
 Climate setting is the main aim of Unit One, and the regular use of forums throughout the course is geared towards supportive discourse.
 The importance of learner-learner interaction cannot be understated.
 Online courses that do not encourage learners to participate regularly by interacting with peers lose out on a valuable element of the online educational experience.
 Social presence ‘[empowers] participants to actively construct their knowledge rather than passively receiving information, through participation in reflective dialogue in a trusting, familiar, informal and empathic community (Chapman, Ramondt & Smiley, 2005).

 Teaching presence implies that learners gain a sense that their tutor is a real person who has a genuine interest in the students’ development.
-In the courseware this is initially approached by including a photograph and brief biography in the welcome message.
-Presence is strengthened by posting regular responses to the forums, and of course learners receive some one-to-one attention through the marking of written work.
+In the courseware, this is initially approached by including a photograph and brief biography in the welcome message.
+Presence is strengthened by posting regular responses to the forums, and of course, learners receive some one-to-one attention through the marking of written work.
 Presence is also maintained in terms of the content.
 Each unit has at least one video tutorial.

 Content selection is where teaching presence and cognitive presence merge in the framework.
-The course itself is based upon Lougheed’s (2003) business correspondence guide, however it would not be productive to simply reproduce this material in an online format.
-Therefore the framework prompted changes to the material to allow for a variety of activities that cater for different learning styles, and the design of activities that facilitate supportive discourse.
+The course itself is based upon Lougheed’s (2003) business correspondence guide, however, it would not be productive to simply reproduce this material in an online format.
+Therefore the framework prompted changes to the material to allow for a variety of activities that cater to different learning styles, and the design of activities that facilitate supportive discourse.

 Gardner’s Multiple Intelligences Theory

-With the aim of including a variety of activities that cater for different learning styles, inspiration came from Gardner’s (1983) multiple intelligences theory.
+With the aim of including a variety of activities that cater to different learning styles, inspiration came from Gardner’s (1983) multiple intelligences theory.
 Gardner proposes that intelligence should be considered in terms of a range of abilities, rather than as being dominated by a single general ability.
 It can be assumed that among any group of learners a range of intelligence types will be represented, therefore educational activities should be designed to suit a range of abilities and interests.
 Consideration of this point guided the course design.

 - Musical intelligence: Background / introductory music to set a positive mood.
 Spoken text.